Hydronic Heating 101

-- Almost endless hot water can be supplied from the boiler, all year round, with an indirect fired water heater, like the Aqua Plus or Aqua Logic.
+- Almost endless hot water can be supplied from the boiler, all year round, with an indirect fired water heater.

 - Hydronic heating permits the installation of a snow-melt system installed under sidewalks and driveways.
 Hot water is circulated and snow is melted as fast as it falls.